shayanarm/scala3-memoization/readme.md

       throw ArithmeticException()
     case _ => fib(n - 1) + fib(n - 2)
 }.memoized
-// This will be O(n), your original function will run only 36 times. fib(35)
+// This will be O(n). your original function will run only 36 times. fib(35)
 // The unmemoized version runs 29860703 times on n = 35
 ```